-ARTICLE II-19: To see if the Town will vote, pursuant to MGL c.44B, to appropriate from the Community Preservation Fund estimated annual revenues, budgeted reserves, fund balance or historic reserve the sum of \$80,000 for the purpose of preserving, restoring and rehabilitating an historic resource, the Pond Hill School, located at 65 Old Paine Hollow Road and to authorize the Board of Selectmen to enter into a grant agreement with the South Wellfleet Neighborhood Association and Social Union and to authorize the Board of Selectmen to acquire on behalf of the Town a historic preservation restriction on such property, or do or act anything thereon.
+ARTICLE 23: To see if the Town will vote, pursuant to MGL c.44B, to appropriate from the Community Preservation Fund estimated annual revenues, budgeted reserves, fund balance or historic reserve the sum of \$80,000 for the purpose of preserving, restoring and rehabilitating an historic resource, the Pond Hill School, located at 65 Old Paine Hollow Road by which includes restoring entrances, including making the school accessible under the Americans with Disabilities Act, bringing the septic system up to code and related tasks, pursuant to a grant agreement with South Wellfleet Neighborhood Association and Social Union, and to authorize the Board of Selectmen, in consultation with the Wellfleet Historical Commission, to enter into said grant agreement, which agreement shall require a historic preservation restriction to be imposed on the property and set forth other terms and conditions under which said funds may be expended, and further to authorize the Board of Selectmen to acquire on behalf of the Town said historic preservation restriction on such property, or do or act anything thereon..

 Board of Selectmen: Recommends 5-0.
 Finance Committee: Recommends 9-0.
 Historical Commission: Recommends 5-0.

 Community Preservation Committee: Recommends 4-0-1.